Full name Marcus Edward Trescothick

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-There is something biblical about Trescothick's career: seven years of plenty as a schoolboy, seven years of famine when he reached the Somerset 1st XI.
-And lo, it came to pass in 1999 that he batted on a pacy pitch at Taunton against Glamorgan while Duncan Fletcher was their coach, and made a storming 167, with five sixes, when the next-best score was 50.
-When England needed a stand-in one-day opener in 2000, Fletcher remembered Trescothick.
-He took to international cricket like a duck to a TV screen.
+There was something biblical about Trescothick's early career: seven years of plenty as a schoolboy, seven years of famine when he reached the Somerset 1st XI.
+And lo, it came to pass in 1999 that he batted on a pacey pitch at Taunton against Glamorgan while Duncan Fletcher was their coach, and made a storming 167, with five sixes, when the next-best score was 50.
+When England needed a stand-in one-day opener in 2000, Fletcher, by then elevated to the England job, remembered Trescothick.
+He took to international cricket immediately.
 A true opener, he formed a habit of starting a series well with a mixture of expert leaves, crisp cover-drives, spanking pulls and fearless slog-sweeps.

-Hefty, knock-kneed, genial, and at ease on the big stage, Trecothick's first four England hundreds came in a losing cause, confirming his ability to keep his head while all around are losing theirs.
+Hefty, genial, and at ease on the big stage, Trescothick's first four England hundreds came in a losing cause, confirming his ability to keep his head while all around were losing theirs.
 Opening in Tests with Mike Atherton, Trescothick acquired the air of a senior player as if by osmosis - he joined the management committee on his first tour.
-All that stands between him and the top drawer is a tendency to get out when well set, to make a breezy 20 or 30.
+All that stood between him and the highest level was a tendency to get out when well set, to make a breezy 20 or 30.
 He seemed to have conquered this with a domineering home season in 2002, but it reappeared - like so many English frailties - as soon as the team landed in Australia.
 Trescothick endured fluctuating fortunes over the next couple of seasons.
 He showed glimpses of his blazing best against South Africa in 2003, when he capped his season with a determined 219 (and 69 not out) in the astonishing series-levelling victory at The Oval, but his form slid away drastically in the Caribbean that winter.

 Already enshrined in Somerset folklore, with a stand named in his honour, he nearly delivered the ultimate prize in 2010.
 His 1,397 runs at 58.20 helped Somerset enter the final day of the season knowing victory at Durham would be enough to win them their maiden County Championship.
 But time ran out on Somerset and Nottinghamshire achieved the bonus point they needed with three wickets after tea to snatch the title.
 Seemingly getting better with age, Trescothick plundered 1,673 runs in 2011 at a career-best season's average of 79.66.
 He also led Somerset to the finals of both the Friends Life t20 and Cyldesdale Bank 40, only to lose both.
 A year later, injury and poor weather resulted in a less-than-prolific season but, undeterred by his advancing years, Trescothick signed a new three year deal with Somerset in November 2012 but failed to score a century in any competition in 2013 - the first time in his career he has gone through a season without a three figure score.
-He recovered, in the first-class game at least, in 2014 but must have known his chances of leading Somerset to that elusive Championship title had diminished.
+He recovered, in the first-class game at least, rattling up a formidable 1284 runs at 45.86 to help offset Somerset's relegation fears in 2015, including 210 not out in a vital late-season draw against Sussex at Hove, but he must have known as he headed for his 40th birthday on Christmas Day that his chances of leading Somerset to that elusive Championship title had diminished.